Eastern Michigan Eagles wrestling

+The program was cut by the University in 2018 along with other sports.

 History

 Eastern Michigan adopted the sport of wrestling in 1956.
 The wrestling program was part of the National Association of Intercollegiate Athletics (NAIA) from 1957 through 1962.
-In 1963-1966, EMU wrestling switched conferences to the Presidents' Athletic Conference (PAC).
+In 1963–1966, EMU wrestling switched conferences to the Presidents' Athletic Conference (PAC).
 Since the exit of the PAC conference, EMU has been a part of the Mid-American Conference (MAC), starting in 1973.
 In 1996, Eastern won its first Mid-American conference Championship under MAC Coach of the Year Willie Gadson.
 Eastern put six wrestlers in the finals and placed 8 of 10.

 On March 20, 2018, EMU announced the elimination of wrestling and three other sports.
+Apart from wrestling, EMU eliminated men's swimming and diving, women's tennis, and softball.
+Other programs cut in the past had been men's gymnastics and women's field hockey (1988), men's tennis and men's soccer (2000).

 Home meets

 Home meets were held in 8,824 seat EMU Convocation Center located on Eastern Michigan's campus in Ypsilanti, Michigan.
 Since 1991, the university was an annual host of the EMU Open/EMU Duals with over 500 wrestlers and NCAA schools across all divisions.